tavizon/CodingChallenge/carousel/README.md

 # Kink.com Coding Challenge - Carousel

 ## Goal
-Using the HTML below, write a self executing vanilla JavaScript function that cycles through the images (much like a carousel).
+Using the HTML below, write a self-executing vanilla JavaScript function that cycles through the images (much like a carousel).
 Each image should be displayed for roughly 1 second before moving on to the next image.

 ## Source HTML
 ```html